-A formulary is a list of drugs that are covered by a Cigna-HealthSpring plan.
-We will generally cover the drugs on our drug list as long as the drug is filled at a network pharmacy and other coverage rules are followed.
+A formulary is a list of drugs that are covered by a Cigna Medicare Part D Prescription Drug Plan.
+We will generally cover the drugs on our drug list as long as it is filled at a network pharmacy and other coverage rules are followed.

-Each Medicare Part D Prescription Drug Plan must follow the rules set forth by Medicare in covering Part D drugs.
+Each Medicare Part D Prescription Drug Plan must follow the rules set forth by Medicare for covering Part D drugs.
 In addition, Medicare must approve our drug list each year.

 Not all prescription drugs are included on the drug list.
 In some cases, the law prohibits Medicare coverage of certain types of drugs.
 In other cases, we have decided not to include a particular drug on our drug list because we may have an alternative drug that can be taken.

 Whether your prescription drug is covered will depend on whether it is on the plan's list of covered drugs.
-Medicare prescription drug plans must include at least two drugs in every drug category.
+Medicare Part D Prescription Drug Plans must include at least 2 drugs in every drug category.
 In addition, each Medicare Part D Prescription Drug Plan must:

-For information about alternative drugs that are covered, or how to request an exception to a Cigna-HealthSpring list of covered drugs, please contact us.
+For information about alternative drugs that are covered, or how to request an exception to a Cigna Medicare Part D list of covered drugs, please contact us.

 From year to year our drug list may change.
-It is important that you check the drug list included in your annual notice of change (ANOC) or our website, to confirm the coverage of your drugs for the next year.
+It is important that you check the drug list included in your Annual Notice of Changes (ANOC) or our website to confirm the coverage of your drugs for the next year.

-All Cigna-HealthSpring Prescription Drug Plans cover both brand-name drugs and generic drugs.
-Generic drugs have the same active-ingredients as brand name drugs.
+All Cigna Medicare Part D Prescription Drug Plans cover various brand-name drugs and generic drugs.
+Generic drugs have the same active ingredients as brand name drugs.
 Generic drugs usually cost less than brand-name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand-name drugs.

 There are some covered drugs on the drug list that have additional requirements or limits on coverage.
 These include:

-Quantity Limits - This means that we limit the amount of the drug that we will cover.
-For example, if we allow 1 tablet per day for Drug ABC, for a one-month supply this would be a quantity of 30 per 30 days (abbreviated as 30/30).
+- Quantity Limits: This means that we limit the amount of the drug that we will cover.
+For example, if we allow 1 tablet per day for Drug X, for a one-month supply, this would be a quantity of 30 per 30 days (abbreviated as 30/30).

-Step Therapy - This means that you must first try certain drugs to treat your medical condition before we will cover another drug for that condition.
-For example, if Drug A and Drug B both treat your condition, we may not cover Drug B unless you try Drug A first.
-If Drug A does not work for you, we will then cover Drug B.
+- Step Therapy: This means that you must first try certain drugs to treat your medical condition before we will cover another drug for that condition.
+For example, if Drug X and Drug Y both treat your condition, we may not cover Drug Y unless you try Drug X first.
+If Drug X does not work for you, we will then cover Drug Y.

-Medicare requires that certain medications and durable medical equipment (such as diabetic test strips, nebulizers and wheelchairs) be covered under Part B. Medicare Part D plans usually do not cover drugs that are covered under Medicare Part B. Medicare Part B will typically cover drugs that are administered at a hospital or doctor's office.
+Medicare requires that certain medications and Durable Medical Equipment (DME), such as diabetic test strips, nebulizers, and wheelchairs, be covered under Part B. Medicare Part D plans usually do not cover drugs that are covered under Medicare Part B .
+Medicare Part B will typically cover drugs that are administered at a hospital or doctor's office.

 You will need to go to one of the pharmacies within the network, except in unusual circumstances or emergencies.
-All you need to do is present your Cigna-HealthSpring prescription drug card at the retail pharmacy.
+All you need to do is present your Cigna Medicare plan prescription drug card at the retail pharmacy.
 You can also get your routine maintenance prescription medications through a mail-order pharmacy.

 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
 Here are the circumstances when we would cover prescriptions filled at an out-of-network pharmacy:

-- You travel outside the health plan’s service area and run out of, or lose, covered Part D drugs, or become ill and need a covered Part D drug and cannot access a network pharmacy.
+- You travel outside the plan’s service area and run out of, or lose, covered Part D drugs, or become ill and need a covered Part D drug and cannot access a network pharmacy

 In these situations, please check first with Customer Service to see if there is a network pharmacy nearby.

-This is a program that may assist qualified Cigna-HealthSpring Rx customers who:
+This is a program that may assist qualified Cigna Medicare Part D customers who:

 - Take multiple prescription drugs